Ationet/ationetdocs/AN-Native_Interface_Protocol-Spec.md

 ### 6.2 Identification

-When a Statement Charge is received, ATIONet will try to identify the Subscriber, the Species (Currency Code or Master Fuel Code) and the Identifier of the sub-account (Vehicle or Driver), this can be performed thru several combinations of the Identification Fields on the body of the message:
+When a movement request is received, ATIONet will try to identify the Subscriber, the Species (Currency Code or Master Fuel Code) and the Identifier of the sub-account (Vehicle or Driver).
+This can be performed thru several combinations of the Identification Fields on the body of the message: